 TF The pandemic, the resulting closures, the disruption of supply chains, the rise in energy prices, climate change, the war, the difficult relations with Russia and rising inflation - all this blocks the innovation process.
 It should actually help us keep the product on the shelf at the best possible price.
 It's difficult to identify trends.
 This is because there is a feeling that inflation is having an impact on the assortment.
 It is likely that items that are not essential or beneficial to the company's cash flow will be reduced because of low sales and limited profitability.

-PMM The label "100% Made in Italy" is not only a quality claim, but also means shorter delivery routes.
-Are customers also prepared to pay higher prices for this?
+PMM The label "100 % made in Italy" is not only a quality claim, but also means shorter delivery routes.
+Are customers prepared to pay higher prices for this?

-TF "100% made in Italy" identifies an area and the way tomatoes are treated.
-First of all, the northern Italian region of Emilia Romagna has developed the standard of "qualità controllata" (CQ), which can be applied by farms that pay attention to environmental protection and health.
-These are allowed to use only a limited number of chemicals at certain times and must control the freshness of the fruit before harvesting.
-The list of agents is more restrictive than the Italian law, which is already very strict in this area.
-Moreover, a few years ago we introduced a traceability system based on the chronological process of the tomatoes delivered to the factory and the final product that goes with them.
-It allows us to trace the path between the final product and the farmers who supplied the batch of tomatoes.
+TF "100% made in Italy" identifies an area and the way in which tomatoes are treated.
+First of all, the northern Italian region of Emilia Romagna has developed the "qualità controllata" (CQ) standard, which can be used by farms that pay attention to environmental protection and health.
+They are only allowed to use a limited number of chemicals at certain times and must check the freshness of the fruit before harvesting.
+The list of products is more restrictive than the Italian law, which is already very strict in this area.
+In addition, a few years ago we introduced a traceability system based on the chronological process of the tomatoes delivered to the factory and the corresponding end product.
+It allows us to trace the path between the end product and the farmers who supplied the batch of tomatoes.
 These procedures, these processes and this quality come at a price.
-There are customers who recognize that and are willing to pay that higher price.
+There are customers who recognize this and are prepared to pay this higher price.
 Others are not, because they focus on other factors that make up a lower shelf price.

 Thank you for the interview.